 Get Control of Your Student Loans

-- Work to find extra money to put toward your debt each month.
-This may mean taking on a second job so that you can pay the loans more quickly.
+This may mean taking on a second job so that you can pay down your loans more quickly.
 It may also mean cutting back on the things you do not need like a gym membership or vacations.
-Another way you can find money is to put your bonuses and tax refunds toward your student loans, which can speed up how long it takes to pay them off.
+Another way you can find money is to put your bonuses and tax refunds toward your student loans, which can accelerate the payoff process.